cgwire/kitsu/docs/getting-started-production/README.md

 ![Timesheet Global Weekd](../img/getting-started/timesheet_week.png)

-You can also see all the Production you manage at once or view Production per Production.
+You can also see all the Productions you manage at once or view Production per Production.

-And as with all other pages in Kitsu, you can export this page as a `.CSV` file and open it on spreadsheet software.
+As with all other pages in Kitsu, you can export this page as a `.CSV` file and open it on spreadsheet software.